henning-gerhardt/evecorp/README.md

 ## Copyright notice

 * EvE and any IP of EvE are copyrighted by CCP hf. ( ©CCP hf.
 All rights reserved.
 Used with permission. )
+* [PhealNG](https://github.com/3rdpartyeve/phealng) developed by Peter Petermann
-* Plugin developed and licensed under GPL 3.0 or any later
+* Evecorp Extension developed and licensed under GPL 3.0 or any later